morenod/punsBot/README.md

 ## Production Deployment

-A running instance of punsBot can be found opening a chat to the Telegram contact @puns2bot
+A running instance of punsBot can be found opening a chat to the Telegram contact @puns2bot or entering on https://telegram.me/puns2bot

 ## Authors